 How to make Dinner in a Pumpkin

-Fry up the mince with the onion, mushrooms and garlic.
+- Fry up the ground beef with the onion, mushrooms and garlic.
 Add a little water and a stock cube to form a gravy, but don’t make it too wet.

-When your mince is cooked through, spoon the mixture into the pumpkin and put the lid back on.
+- When your beef is cooked through, spoon the mixture into the pumpkin and put the lid back on.

 When serving, take the lid off and grate a little tasty cheese on top.